strimzi/proposals/022-feature-gates.md

 * The `useServiceDnsDomain` in the listener configuration of the `Kafka` custom resource defines what kind of address should be used for given listener.
   Whether fully qualified DNS name or not.
 * When the operator during Kafka upgrade sees that the old pods are still using the TLS sidecars, it will automatically loosen the TLS configuration to make sure the upgrade can be completed.
+* When the environment variable `STRIMZI_CUSTOM_RESOURCE_SELECTOR` is configured, it controls what custom resources will the operator see and process.

 ## Motivation

 In many cases, the mechanisms described above work fine and are well suited.
 But there are also limitations:

-* Changes to the custom resources APIs have permanent character.
+* Changes to the custom resources APIs have upgrade and forwards compatibility concerns.
   We can remove fields from the CRDs only when changing the API versions.
   So adding fields to the Kafka CR is not a good option to gradually roll out changes or change a default behavior over multiple releases.
 * Sometimes, you also want to just change the behavior of the operator in general.